HaydenHarrison/Python/README.md

-# pythonScripts is a repository for python tools I have created in my IT career.
+# pythonScripts is a repository for python tools I have created during my IT career.